micro-ROS/rmw_microxrcedds/README.md

 ### rmw_microxrcedds_c

-This layer is the ROS 2 Middleware Abstraction Interface written in C language.
+This layer is the ROS 2 Middleware Abstraction Interface written in C.
 This package provides a middleware implementation for XRCE-DDS (rmw layer).
-The implementation wraps the latest code from eProsima's Micro XRCE-DDS client to communicate to DDS world.
+The implementation wraps the latest code from eProsima's Micro XRCE-DDS client to communicate with the DDS world.
 This library defines the interface used by upper layers in the ROS 2 stack, and that is implemented using XRCE-DDS middleware in the lower layers.
-For further information about the rmw_microxrcedds click [here](TODO).
+For further information about `rmw_microxrcedds` click [here](TODO).

 #### Library build Configurations